Skip to content

 Girl Scouts

 The Girl Scouts of Utah collaborates with Title I schools and community centers throughout the Salt Lake Valley to offer the Girl Scouts experience to underserved communities.
-As a PL, you will be responsible for leading a troop, coordinating weekly activities, and managing volunteers to ensure a meaningful and impactful experience for all participants.
+Student Leaders plan weekly activities and manage other volunteers to ensure a meaningful and impactful experience for all participants.

 U-FIT is a family-centered program designed to support children and youth with special needs through physical activities in a fun, non-competitive environment.
 With the guidance of trained volunteers, participants will enhance motor skills, improve fitness, build self-esteem, and forge meaningful friendships.
 Friday night availability is required.